-OHA/ODE Requirements ☑ Implement measures to limit the spread of COVID-19 within the school setting. ☑ Update written Communicable Disease Management Plan to specifically address the prevention of the spread of COVID-19.

-Designate a person at each school to establish, implement and enforce physical distancing requirements, consistent with this guidance and other guidance from OHA.
+OHA/ODE Requirements Hybrid/Onsite Plan ☑ Implement measures to limit the spread of COVID-19 within the All staff wear PPE when working with students and other school setting. staff members ☐ Update written Communicable Disease Management Plan to All staff and students to maintain 6' social distancing at all specifically address the prevention of the spread of COVID-19. times it is possible ☐ Designate a person at each school to establish, implement and enforce physical distancing requirements, consistent with this guidance and other guidance from OHA.